 Payment of tuition and fees is due upon registering for classes.
 Payments may be made in full using: cash, personal check, cashier’s check, money order, debit card, Discover, MasterCard, and Visa.
 If you are using debit or credit card, follow this link to Pay Online.
 Other payment options are described below.

-Criswell College Payment Plan.
-A payment plan is available for the fall and spring terms only.
+A payment plan is available for credit courses in the fall and spring terms only.
 Plans have a service fee and are for one semester.
 The first month’s payment and service fee are due at registration.
-The other three payments are due on the 18th of September, October and November for the Fall term and the 18th of February, March and April for the Spring term.
+The other three payments are due on the 18th of September, October, and November for the Fall term and the 18th of February, March, and April for the Spring term.
 Contracts must be paid in full before the end of the semester.
 Late fees are assessed for payments five calendar days late and will recur each month until payment is received.
-Students will not be allowed to register with any financial obligation owed to the College.
-Contact the Business Office to request a payment plan or with any questions.
+Students will not be allowed to register with any financial obligation owed to the college.

-Employer Tuition Reimbursement.
 Tuition reimbursement may be available through the student’s employer as an employee benefit.
 Students should contact the Human Resources department at their place of employment for more information.
-Students must pay Criswell in full.
-Students will be reimbursed directly by their employer.
-In no case will Criswell College allow a student to complete registration and attend courses without paying while waiting for tuition reimbursement from the employer.
+Students must pay their bill in full and will be reimbursed directly by their employer.
+Criswell College cannot allow a student to complete registration and attend courses without paying while waiting for tuition reimbursement from the employer.

-Delinquent Accounts: The student is responsible for the complete and timely payment of his/her account.
+Students are responsible for the complete and timely payment of their account.
 The student’s account must be paid in full by the end of each term.
-Students with unpaid balances will incur penalties which include late fees, grades withheld, future enrollment refused, financial aid eligibility removed, payment plan eligibility removed, student services access restricted or denied, transcripts withheld, graduation denied, and/or other disciplinary actions taken.
+Students with unpaid balances will incur penalties including late fees, restrictions on grades, transcripts, future enrollment, financial aid, access to certain student services, and even graduation.